AdobeDocs/analytics-platform.en/help/use-cases/data-export/queryservice-datadistiller-datasetexport.md

 - Readiness for Artificial Intelligent / Machine Learning.

 Adobe Analytics can implement these use cases using its [Data Feeds](https://experienceleague.adobe.com/en/docs/analytics/export/analytics-data-feed/data-feed-overview) functionality.
 Data feeds are a powerful way to get raw data out of Adobe Analytics.
 This article describes how to get similar type of raw data out of Experience Platform, so you can implement above mentioned use cases.
-Where applicable the functionalities described in this article are compared with Adobe Analytics Data Feeds to clarify differences in data and process/
+Where applicable the functionalities described in this article are compared with Adobe Analytics Data Feeds to clarify differences in data and process.

 ## Introduction